A bumblebee rests on a bright pink cosmos flowerA bumblebee rests on a bright pink cosmos flower

 Meadowscaping is a physical, spiritual, and socially enriching experience.

 Working in the dirt, breathing fresh air, and moving your body are all ways that digging in will contribute to your personal well-being.
-Spending time outside, especially when we're able to connect with nature, is a perfect way to relax your mind and body, to slow down and decompress from our increasingly busy lives.
+Spending time outside, especially when you're able to connect with nature, is a perfect way to relax your mind and body, slow down, and decompress from our increasingly busy lives.

 You can start small, and dream big - when you’re growing plants, there is always something to look forward to!
 Even a rainy day takes on new meaning when you know the rain will encourage flowers to bloom.